 Uveitis and Ocular Inflammatory Disease

-Ocular inflammatory disease is inflammation that causes pain, redness and vision problems in one or both eyes.
-Inflammation is the body’s response to eliminate damage, germs, or toxins.
-The eye disease has a specific name depending on the part of the eye affected.
-Uveitis, for example, is inflammation in the middle layer of the eye that can be caused by infection or an autoimmune disease.
-Scleritis is inflammation of the wall of the eye; myositis is inflammation of the muscles around the eye; and chorioretinitis is inflammation of the back of the eye.
+The Texas Uveitis Center at UTHealth Houston treats uveitis, a leading cause of blindness that affects approximately 300,00 adults and 22,000 children in the U.S. The eye inflammation can be caused by toxins, infection, or autoimmune disease.
+Uveitis has specific names, depending on the part of the eye affected.
+Scleritis, for example, is inflammation of the wall of the eye; myositis is inflammation of the muscles around the eye; and chorioretinitis is inflammation of the back of the eye.

-The Cizik Eye Clinic opened in 2007 and is housed in Memorial Hermann Plaza at 6400 Fannin Street.
+The center is housed in Memorial Hermann Medical Plaza at 6400 Fannin Street.
 It includes dozens of exam areas, multiple operating rooms, and laser suites equipped with the most sophisticated equipment available for patient care.

-At Robert Cizik Eye Clinic, we offer patients access to highly specialized eye and vision care.
+At the Texas Uveitis Center at UTHealth Houston, we offer patients access to highly specialized eye and vision care.
 To ask us a question, schedule an appointment, or learn more about us, please call (713) 486-9400, or click below to send us a message.
-In the event of an emergency, call 911 or go to the nearest Emergency Room.
+In the event of an emergency, call 911 or go to the nearest emergency room.